No one has favorited this theater yet

 The Palace Cinema closed on 26th August 1964 with Hayley Mills in "Summer Magic".
 It was converted into an independent bingo club which remains in use today as the New Western Bingo Club.

 The former dance hall/skating rink became a squash club and bar.
-It is now in use as a gay sauna known as the Steam Complex Sauna, which opened on 21st November 2007 and contains a 20 seat cinema.
-It is licenced to screen films (adult) and stage live performances and dancing, and also has an alcohol licence until 3:00am.
+It became a gay sauna known as the Steam Complex Sauna, which opened on 21st November 2007 and contained a 20 seat cinema.
+It was licenced to screen films (adult) and stage live performances and dancing, and also has an alcohol licence until 3:00am.
+The Steam Complex Sauna was gutted by a 3:00am fire on 17th October 2016 which was attended by 10 fire engines.
+They prevented the fire from spreading to the bingo club.

 Just login to your account and subscribe to this theater